 Usually, it’s one program file and a file for EEPROM and/or flash that you need to upload.

 You need a physical connection from your computer to your microcontroller.
-Either you can use a dedicated programmer (such as the AVRISP) or if you have a USB programmable chip, you can program it through USB (which I think is the best alternative).
+Either you can use a dedicated programmer (such as the AVRISP for AVR microcontrollers), or if you have a USB programmable chip you can program it with a USB cable (my preferred method).

 And you need a program for uploading the file(s).
 For AVR chips, you can use AVRDUDE.